Piermuz7/Piermuz7/README.md

 </h3>

 <h2 align="center">
-I'm a Computer Science student 💻 at University of Camerino, Unicam LM-18 🇮🇹
+I'm a Computer Science student 💻 at Unicam, University of Camerino 🇮🇹
 </h2>
 <h2 align="center">
 I'm actually studying Business Information Systems 📚for the Double Degree programm at FHNW, University of Applied Sciences and Arts Northwestern Switzerland 🇨🇭